-This has been something echoed in a Swedish study whereby the propensity to vote for the radical right is highest in areas close to immigrant-dense areas, but not within these areas.
+This has been something echoed in a Swedish study whereby the propensity to vote for the radical right is highest in areas close to immigrant-dense areas, but not within these areas.57 e.g. Keighley, Tilbury, Bilston, Pudsey

 Moreover, their proximity to super diverse cities suggests greater resentment at the disjuncture of gains between these areas and their own towns, heightening a feeling that something had been 'taken away'.